Metal crumpled. Glass burst. Then nothing.

 “I know.
 First, let me show you something.”

 “They’ll miss you, Ashley.
-They’ll miss your optimism, smiles, and kind heart, but they’ll be okay.
-You have left a mark on their lives, and they’ll never forget you.”
+Your optimism, your smiles, your kind heart.
+But they’ll be okay.
+You marked their lives.
+They won’t forget you.”

 “And now, your questions.”